aws-samples/eks-workshop-developers/website/docs/optimizations/java/jib.md

 ## 2. Re-deploying the application

-After the new image has been pushed to ECR you can re-trigger the deployment of the application:
+After pushing the new image to ECR, you can re-trigger the deployment of the application:

 ```bash showLineNumbers
 kubectl rollout restart deploy unicorn-store-spring -n unicorn-store-spring